 The Lord Jesus, the King of the Kingdom, is looking for those who will cease from their own works and their own programs, and listen to His voice instead.
 He desires that we make disciples of all nations, teaching them to keep His commandments.

-Remember, the girl with the demon spirit spoke the truth: "These men are servants of the most high God who show us the way of salvation."
+Remember in the book of Acts, the girl with the demon spirit spoke the truth: “These men are servants of the most high God who show us the way of salvation.”
 The demons know that Jesus is Christ and they are well able to proclaim His name.
-Remember also that Satan is wise enough to give a little in order to gain a lot; to sacrifice a lesser piece in order to checkmate the king; to stress Christian works if the program will keep people at a childish level, preventing them from coming to the full stature of Christ.
+Remember also that Satan is wise enough to give a little in order to gain a lot, to sacrifice a lesser piece in order to checkmate the king, to stress Christian works if the program will keep people at a childish level, preventing them from coming to the full stature of Christ.

 Ours is a day of deception in Christian circles.
 If I am hearing from the Lord, the problem of deception is going to grow very much worse in the days to come.

-Best of allwhen we see Him He will know us.
-Perhaps we will not have worked great miracles or accomplished mighty things in His name.
-But He will know us, and, as far as I am concerned, that is all that counts.
+Best of all, when you see Him, He will know you.
+Perhaps you will not have worked great miracles or accomplished mighty things in His name.
+But He will know you, and that is all that counts.